 It should be noted that minority ownership of over 20 per cent of the issued shares in a company is notifiable regardless of whether the acquirer will take control of the target company (see Section I.i, supra).
 In addition, in the JFTC's substantive review, any companies that are in a close relationship with an acquirer or a target may be deemed to be in a 'joint relationship'.
-Accordingly, these companies could be treated as an integrated group for the purpose of substantive analysis and, for example, the Herfindahl-Hirschman Index will also be calculated based on the sales data of the integrated group as a whole.
-The joint relationship will be determined by taking into account various factors although, according to the Merger Guidelines, a minority shareholding of over iv Foreign-to-foreign mergers

-20 per cent and the absence of shareholders with the same or higher shareholding ratios would suffice to find such relationship.
+Accordingly, these companies could be treated as an integrated group for the purpose of the substantive analysis and, for example, the HHI will also be calculated based on the sales data of the integrated group as a whole.
+The joint relationship will be determined by taking into account various factors although, according to the Merger Guidelines, a minority shareholding of over 20 per cent and the absence of shareholders with the same or higher shareholding ratios would suffice to find such relationship.